 As Montreal’s population has grown and become more culturally diverse so has the city!
-Spread throughout are various ethnocultural neighborhoods that can either make you feel right at home or give you a peek into the flavor and aroma of another culture.
-Some of the more well-known neighborhoods are:
+Spread throughout are various ethnocultural neighbourhoods that can either make you feel right at home or give you a peek into the flavour and aroma of another culture.
+Some of the more well-known neighbourhoods are:

 Located at Mile End, Little Italy can easily be accessed by three different metro lines as well as buses.
 It is famous for its pasta dishes and pastries (can we say cannoli?).
 It also hosts one of the most famous public markets in Montreal, the Jean-Talon Market.
 Open year-round, you’ll find everything here.
 Fresh produce and flowers in the summer, pastries and hot chocolate in the winter!

 Situated conveniently near the Place-d’Armes metro stop, Chinatown can be found in the De La Gauchetiere street in Montreal.
 Lively, alive, and full of delicious smells, this place is buzzing with shops, restaurants, tourists, and Montrealers.

 Have a sudden craving for some sizzling tandoori chicken or sweet gulab jamun?
 The neighbourhood of Park Extension is the place to go.
 Approximately 33,000 people live in the neighbourhood known locally as Park Ex.
 With shops, houses, restaurants, religious and cultural centres the area is buzzing with all things India, Bangladesh, and Pakistan from clothes to cuisine.